blocktator/connectator/README.md

 the DB2 client.
 Unix ODBC will need to reference the DB2 driver as one of its drivers.

-## UNIX ODBC

-See example_odbcinst.ini for a sample of what the /etc/odbcinst.ini should look like.

 ## Usage

     # Initiate the connection object